aryanyenni/tcs-yjsp/01-fuel-line-thermals/README.md

 ### Background
-TCS - The Yellow Jacket Space Program (YJSP) is developing Elytra, a space-bound liquid KeroLOX rocket.
-The Thermal Control System is responsible for maintaining all vehicle components within their operational temperature ranges during ground operations.

 This repository documents the first-pass thermal analysis of the RP-1 Inlet Line for YJSP's Elytra vehicle, conducted as part of the Thermal Control System (TCS) responsible engineering effort.
 The analysis covers steady-state heating solutions and transient insulation trade studies for ground operations.